The Right Way to Secure SSH Access on Your Linux Server

 SeekLinux banner showing secure SSH access to a Linux server with padlock graphic

-Secure Shell (SSH) is the default way to access a Linux server remotely but it is in danger of brute-force attacks and misconfigurations.
+Secure Shell (SSH) is the default way to access a Linux server remotely but it’s vulnerable to brute-force attacks and misconfigurations.
 It allows us to connect to and from Linux devices, UNIX servers, network appliances and sometimes even Windows.
 If your server is exposed to the internet, securing SSH is not optional but it’s critical.
-In this step-by-step tutorial, you are going to learn how to secure SSH access like a pro.
+In this step by step tutorial, you are going learn how to secure SSH access like a pro.

 What You’ll Learn